 The main soil requirement for showy milkweed is good drainage.

 There is no need to fertilize showy milkweed.
-In fact, too much fertilizer may result in underperformance.
+Too much fertilizer may result in underperformance.

 Varieties of Milkweed, Related Plants